casual-healthcare/braindiagnose/README.md

 # braindiagnose
 An independent study to assess the usage of deep learning artificial intelligence (convolutional neural networks) in the field of medical image analysis (brain tumors and cancers).

-This specific artificial intelligence model is able to evaluate brain magnetic resonance imaging (MRI) scans to detect the presence of brain tumors / cancers.
+This specific neural network is able to evaluate brain magnetic resonance imaging (MRI) scans to detect the presence of brain tumors / cancers.

 Created by Azhaan Salam
 # Setup